avo-hq/docs.avohq.io/docs/2.0/resources.md

 ## Resource description

-You might want to display some information about the current resource to your users.
-Using the `description` class attribute, you can add some text to the `Index`, `Show`, `Edit`, and `New` views.
+You might want to display information about the current resource to your users.
+Then, using the `description` class attribute, you can add some text to the `Index`, `Show`, `Edit`, and `New` views.

 <img :src="('/assets/img/resources/description.jpg')" alt="Avo message" class="border mb-4" />